10 Best E Commerce Software for December 2025

 Key Catalysts

-- Growth in digital auction volumes
+- Recovery in used vehicle market and auction volumes

 Risk Factors

-- Competition from other digital auction platforms
+- Competition from alternative auction platforms

-Oddity Tech Ltd. (ODD)
+Stock #6: Oddity Tech Ltd. (ODD)

 | Metric | Value |